Skip to content

 Guide

 Codex records its own rate-limit percentages.
-Here is how to read them without guessing.
+Here is how to check your quota without guessing.

 The official source